Rational fibered cubic fourfolds: Introduction

+Assume that the linear system $|2h - T|$ induces a sextic del Pezzo fibration over $\P^2$.
+Then the fibration has no rational section, and $X$ is rational. \end{thm}

+If furthermore the fibration is \textit{good}, then the Brauer class $\beta_2$ associated to the cubics of Thm. \ref{nontrivial} is non-trivial.

 The structure of this paper is as follows.
-In \S \ref{section 2}, we give some notions and introduce some of the Hodge Theory and lattices associated with cubic fourfolds.
-In \S \ref{section 3}, we consider intersections of $\C_{18}$ with $\C_{14}$, $\C_{26}$ and $\C_{38}$ determining their irreducible components and giving some new examples of rational cubic fourfolds fibered in \textit{good} sextic del Pezzo surfaces with nontrivial \textit{Brauer classes} $b_2$ and $b_3$, hence not contained in the divisors of $\C_{18}$ described in \cite{2016arXiv160605321A}.
-We determine in \S \ref{section 4}, irreducible components of $\C_8 \cap\C_{26}$, $\C_8 \cap \C_{38}$ and study essentially cubic fourfolds in these intersections giving new examples of rational cubic fourfolds fibered in quadric surfaces with a nontrivial \textit{Brauer class}.
-Then in \S \ref{section 5}, we illustrate our computations with explicit examples using MACAULAY2 \cite{M2}.
+In \S ~ \ref{section 2}, we give some notions and introduce some Hodge Theory and lattices associated to cubic fourfolds.
+In \S~ \ref{section 4}, we determine irreducible components of $\C_8 \cap\C_{26}$, $\C_8 \cap \C_{38}$ and study cubic fourfolds in these intersections giving new examples of rational cubic fourfolds fibered in quadric surfaces with a nontrivial Brauer class.
+In \S~ \ref{section 3}, we consider intersections of $\C_{18}$ with $\C_{14}$, $\C_{26}$ and $\C_{38}$ determining their irreducible components.
+We use these results to produce new examples of rational cubic fourfolds that are birational to fibrations in del Pezzo surfaces, and discuss their birational geometry. \S~\ref{section 5} is the computational part of the paper, where the explicit examples that are necessary in the rest of the paper are constructed with Macaulay2.
+A code explaining the method to find other examples can be found attached.